neologd/mecab-ipadic-neologd/README.md

         - Japanese postal code number data download (ken_all.lzh)
         - The name-of-the-station list of the Japan whole country
         - The entry data of the person name (last name / first name)
+        - The entry data of Unicode emoji
+        - The entry data of Adverb
         - A lot of documents, which crawled from Web
     - I'm planning to record the words such as the named entity, which will be extracted from other new language resource.